TheCompletionsGroup/TCTUserManual/manuscript/GenerateCheckSheet.md

 {#GenerateCheckSheet}
 #Generate a Check Sheet

+Once a piece of equipment has been checked or tested, a check sheet can be genereated to confirm that its tag has been signed off, and ready for handover.

 1. To generate specific check sheets, from the Menu, click **Menu > Work Assignments > Tag Check Sheets**.
 ![Menu > Work Assignments > Tag Check Sheets](images\Mtagchecksheetassignments.PNG)